carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ## Delete an entire environment
 >
-> Delete the entire "my-first-env" environment created in a previous challenge.
+> Delete the entire "my-second-conda-env" environments.
 >
 > > ## Solution
 > >
 > > In order to delete an entire environment you use the `conda remove` command as follows.
 > >
 > > ~~~
-> > $ conda remove --name my-first-env --all
+> > $ conda remove --name my-second-conda-env --all
 > > ~~~
 > > {: .language-bash}
 > >